-The Degrees of Master of Engineering, Bachelor of Engineering and Bachelor of Science in Engineering are governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 596, which at the time of going to print is in draft form, are as follows:
+The Degrees of Master of Engineering, Bachelor of Engineering, and Bachelor of Science in Engineering are governed by Resolutions of the University Court which came into effect on 1 September 2008.
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 596 are as follows:

-- The Degrees of Master of Engineering (MEng), Bachelor of Engineering (BEng), and Bachelor of Science in Engineering (BSc) may be awarded by the University of Glasgow in the Faculty of Engineering (the Faculty) in such designations as may be prescribed by Regulations. - 2.
-The award of the Degree shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
-The Senate may make supplementary regulations governing the award of the Degree which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 4.
-The Degree of Bachelor of Science in Engineering may be awarded either as a Degree with Honours or as an Ordinary Degree.
-The early exit awards of Diploma of Higher Education in Engineering Studies (DipHE(Engineering Studies)) and Certificate of Higher Education in Engineering Studies (CertHE(Engineering Studies)) are also included in the Regulations.
+- 1. The Degrees of Master of Engineering (MEng) and Bachelor of Engineering (BEng) may be awarded by the Senate of the University of Glasgow in the Faculty of Engineering (the Faculty) as Degrees with Honours in such designations as may be prescribed by Regulations.
+The Degree of Bachelor of Science in Engineering (BSc (Eng)) may be awarded by the Senate of the University in the Faculty as a Degree with Honours and as an Ordinary Degree, each in such designations as may be prescribed by Regulations. - 2.
+The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such Supplementary Regulations as are contained in this Resolution No. 596 "Degrees of Bachelor of Engineering, Bachelor of Science in Engineering, and Master of Engineering".
+The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution. - The early exit awards of Diploma of Higher Education in Engineering Studies (DipHE(Engineering Studies)) and Certificate of Higher Education in Engineering Studies (CertHE(Engineering Studies)) are also included in the Regulations.